chivitc1/ailearning/knn/README.md

 From the list of those K data points, we look at the corresponding classes and pick the one with the highest number of votes

+K is the number of nearest neighbors

+K is generally an odd number if the number of classes is 2

 The value of K depends on the problem at hand

+# Basic steps:

+1. Calculate distance
+2. Find closest neighbors
+3. Vote for labels

+# Curse of Dimensionality

+KNN performs better with a lower number of features than a large number of features.
+You can say that when the number of features increases than it requires more data.
+Increase in dimension also leads to the problem of overfitting.
+To avoid overfitting, the needed data will need to grow exponentially as you increase the number of dimensions.
+This problem of higher dimension is known as the Curse of Dimensionality.

+To deal with the problem of the curse of dimensionality, you need to perform principal component analysis before applying any machine learning algorithm, or you can also use feature selection approach.
+Research has shown that in large dimension Euclidean distance is not useful anymore.
+Therefore, you can prefer other measures such as cosine similarity, which get decidedly less affected by high dimension.

 # Computing similarity scores